sunfounder/3in1-kit/docs/source/basic_project/ar_interval.rst

     interval=1000/noteDurations[thisNote]; // interval at which to tone thisNote=(thisNote+1)%(sizeof(melody)/2); //iterate over the notes of the melody

-The button control the LED.
+Der Knopf steuert die LED.

 .. code-block:: arduino